 "The marketplace will not merely accept self-driving vehicles; it will be the engine pulling the industry forward." —from Self-Driving Cars: The Next Revolution

 n the future, cars will be part of a massive communications network.
 Cars will not only communicate with each other, but with traffic lights, road signs, and satellites.
 Accidents will be a thing of the past, traffic congestion will disappear, and there will be no one in the driver’s seat.
 In fact, there will be no driver’s seat, since the car of the future will drive itself.
 At least, that’s what the prognosticators tell us, but how realistic is this vision?

 According to Self-Driving Cars: The Next Revolution, a document published by professional services company KPMG, “The marketplace will not merely accept self-driving vehicles; it will be the engine pulling the industry forward.
 Consumers are eager for new mobility alternatives that would allow them to stay connected and recapture the time and psychic energy they squander in traffic jams and defensive driving.”

-The self-driving car may seem to be a foregone conclusion, given the ever-more intrusive safety features being put in cars, but for the true self-driving car to bring about the collision-free future that many are predicting, a great many highly unlikely things need to happen, all of which seem highly unlikely.
+The self-driving car may seem to be a foregone conclusion, given the ever-more intrusive safety features being put in cars, but for the true self-driving car to bring about the collision-free future that many are predicting, a great many highly unlikely things need to happen.

 As Google has shown, the technology needed to make driverless cars work is already here, even if it’s not completely ready for mass production.
 Much of this involves vehicle-to-vehicle (V2V) communication and various sensors, but one major component is infrastructure-based: traffic lights and intersections will need to be able to communicate with cars as well.